seclution/frappe_app_template/README.md

 3. **Run `./setup.sh`** to clone the listed repositories and generate `codex.json`.
 4. **Start Codex** with the prompt in `init_codex_prompt.md`.
 5. The `CI` workflow runs the same setup and tests automatically.
+6. **Optional sample data** for external integrations lives in `sample_data/`.

 This repository is a starting point for developing custom **Frappe** applications.
 ERPNext can be added manually if required.
 It bootstraps a local development environment, clones optional vendor apps and prepares a basic `codex.json` index for use with Codex.
+Sample payloads or interface documentation can be stored in the `sample_data/` folder.

 ## Quickstart